segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/synap/index.md

 ## Stream

 Synap uses our stream Source component to send Segment event data.
-It uses a server-side identify, track, page and group methods to send data to Segment.
-These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.
+It uses a server-side Identify, Track, Page and Group methods to send data to Segment.
+These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse that you can query using SQL.

 Synap identifies users based on their Synap User ID, which will be sent as the userId in Segment events.